Navy Children School

-Navy Children School (NCS) is a chain of schools across India administrated by The Navy Education Society.
+Navy Children School (NCS) is a chain of schools across India administered by the Navy Education Society.
 The school began as Naval School on 2 August 1965 with the first branch at Delhi, but changed its name to Naval Public School in 1985 and then Navy Children School in 2005.

 The school is affiliated with the CBSE and has classes up to XII.

 Branches

 The school has these branches across India: